About Wild4 African Photo Safaris

-WILD4 African Photographic Safaris is a small family owned and operated business specializing in small group authentic photo safaris to Africa's most iconic locations.
+WILD4 African Photographic Safaris is a family-owned and operated business specializing in small group photo safaris to Africa's most iconic locations.

-For our Kruger based safaris we use our own safari vehicles.
-For our transport needs at all other locations we make use of reputable safari companies with whom we have built up a strong working relationship over a number of years.
+For our transport needs at all locations, we make use of reputable safari companies with whom we have built up a strong working relationship over a number of years.
 Your safety is our number one concern and we only make use of quality operators who have real experience in the safari industry.

 Through our experiences, we have built a strong product that offers our clients the best opportunities to photograph African wildlife.